 If your browser settings are configured to disable cookies, your browsing experience will be limited.
 You will be unable to place orders or access certain parts of the site.

-Customers are asked to authorise each device only once, unless their “device_id” cookie has been deleted.
+Customers are asked to authorise each device only once unless their “device_id” cookie has been deleted.

-You can alternatively receive the code via a verification SMS message sent to a mobile number that is associated with your TLC account.
+You can alternatively receive the code via a verification SMS message sent to a mobile number associated with your TLC account.
 When prompted for device authorisation, under “Having trouble authorising your device?”, select the “Send code via SMS (07...)” option.